claudio-silva/grunt-angular-builder/README.md

-## grunt-angular-build-tool
+## angular-builder

-> A build tool for AngularJS applications.
+> Assembles all files of an AngularJS project into an optimized, release-ready set.

 <br>
-AngularJS is an amazing framework and one of the best for developing highly sophisticated web applications.

-The only problem is, while Angular promotes modular development, it doesn't provide a solution for finding all the required source files of your app and loading them in the correct order.
+AngularJS is an amazing framework, but while it promotes modular development, it doesn't provide a solution for automatically finding all the required source files of your app and then loading them in the correct order.
 It lets that, humm... _"trivial"_ task up for you to solve!...

-Furthermore, you'll have to mange your modules' stylesheet and asset dependencies manually.
+Furthermore, you'll have to manually manage your modules' stylesheet and asset dependencies, and also manually load additional non-angular scripts and stylesheets needed by your application.

 If you're already using Grunt, you may have come up with an _ad hoc_ solution to solve these problems (ex: by adapting your code so that it can be handled by an AMD or CommonJS loader), but wouldn't you rather have a specially engineered Grunt plugin handle all of that for you in a truly practical, automated, simple and easy way?

-That is precisely what the 'angular-build-tool' does.
+That is precisely what 'angular-builder' does.

 ### Features